CS3550/Fall2020/Interview.md

 What does is mean to digitally sign a message?

-Does a digital signature provide encryption>
+Does a digital signature provide encryption?

-What is a certificate authsority?
+What is a certificate autority?

 What is TLS?